Encyclopedia - History of Gambling

 1976 – The Invention of Video Poker

-The invention of video poker brought big changes in the world of gambling.
-The players quickly gave up on the old-fashioned mechanical slots in the favor visually exciting video slot games.
-The first electronic poker machine was made public in 1976 and soon afterward it became the number 1 favorite of casino players.
+The invention of video poker brought big changes to the world of gambling.
+The players quickly gave up on the old-fashioned mechanical slots in the favour visually exciting video slot games.
+The first electronic poker machine was made public in 1976 and soon afterwards it became the number 1 favourite of casino players.
 But, even the success of video poker can’t much the popularity of online slot games!

 1994 – Gambling Goes Online

 The late 20th century was the period when the internet was starting to become a part of everyone’s lives.
 One company that realized the potential of the World Wide Web was Microgaming, which was established in 1994.
 The casino software developer quickly became the leader in the production of online casino games, causing a sort of revolution in the world of gambling.

 As the number of internet users grew, so did the popularity of online casinos.
 Today, when people talk about gambling, they usually refer to online casinos, rather than their brick-and-mortar counterparts.
 Online gambling has already won the battle against the traditional form of gambling, but it’s expected to become even more popular in the near future.

 - The Trente-et-Quarante or the Red and Black (Translated from French by: Lydie M.)

 - The Cinq-Cents and its Varieties - 500 Card Game (Translated from French by: Lydie M.)